 Find a cheap flight by using Skyscanner or Momondo.
 They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.

 Book Your Accommodation

-You can book your hostel with Hostelworld.
-If you want to stay elsewhere, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-I use them all the time.
-My favorite places to stay in Sydney are:
+You can book your hostel with Hostelworld as they have the largest inventory.
+If you want to stay somewhere other than a hostel, use Booking.com as it consistently returns the cheapest rates for guesthouses and cheap hotels.
+Two of my favorite places to stay in the city are:

 Don’t Forget Travel Insurance